boveus/hyrax-wiki/Using-Sidekiq-with-Hyrax.md

 ```

 # Queue name(s)
-Sufia uses a specific queue for handling ingest work.
+Hyrax uses a specific queue for handling ingest work.
 In many of the job classes in `app/jobs` you will see the queue declaration as:

 ```
 class CreateWorkJob < ActiveJob::Base